ingvarha/groupmembers/README.md

 groupmembers.pl - Fetches groups from AD by wbinfo

-wbinfo is not allowed to recurse into AD's group structure, so getent can't lookup groups by a standard nss lookup.
-Instead, this script gets all available uids from AD, probe for their individual group membership, and collecting and presenting the result as groups.
+wbinfo may not be allowed to recurse into Active Directory's group structure.
+This means libc's getent can't lookup groups by a standard nss lookup.
+Instead, this script gets all available uids from AD, probing each for their individual group membership, and collecting and presenting the result as groups.

 This script does NOT list local unix groups.
 It only lists groups found by wbinfo lookups against AD.